How to Clean Vinyl Floors So They Sparkle

 The most common cleaners are apple cider vinegar or a simple and gentle floor cleaner paired with warm water and a mop.

-Another option is Bona® Hard-Surface Floor Cleaner.
+Another option is a floor cleaner made for hard surfaces.
 All you have to do is fill your Braava jet® m6 robot, and let it do the work for you.
 (No mixing, no measuring, and no rinsing.)

 It’s a streak-free, fast-drying solution that removes dust, dirt and grime.
 It also leaves nothing behind.
 No residue, no stickiness, and no build-up – just a gleaming floor.